aimenux/CertificateToJwkDemo/README.md

 >
 :one: `CertificateConverterWayOne` : use less code thanks to the class [JsonWebKeyConverter](https://docs.microsoft.com/en-us/dotnet/api/microsoft.identitymodel.tokens.jsonwebkeyconverter)
 >
-:two: `CertificateConverterWayTwo` : use a little more code based on class [Base64UrlEncoder](https://docs.microsoft.com/en-us/dotnet/api/microsoft.identitymodel.tokens.base64urlencoder)
+:two: `CertificateConverterWayTwo` : use a little more code based on the class [Base64UrlEncoder](https://docs.microsoft.com/en-us/dotnet/api/microsoft.identitymodel.tokens.base64urlencoder)
 >

 In order to generate self signed certificate locally, type this command in your terminal :